Continuing our series of things to do in Brussels, we share our 12 favourite museums in Belgium’s capital city.

 Even many locals don’t know that buried under Mont des Arts is the former palace of Brussels, Coudenberg.
 This once spectacular castle burned and was covered over to make way for the current Royal Palace and over the years was completely forgotten.
 Coudenberg was rediscovered, in the 80s, during roadworks on Mont des Arts.

-The former palace became an archeological site and in 2009 was opened to the public.
+The former palace became an archaeological site and in 2009 was opened to the public.
 Entrance is available through the Belvue Museum beside the current palace.
 Inside the site, it is a strange experience to walk the quiet cobbled street while you hear the rumbling of trams overhead.

 You can wander through the cellars of the main palace building, as well as the chapel and the Aula Magna.
 A metal walkway leads you through the former kitchens of the banqueting hall, where excavation continues to take place.
-Visitors exit Coudenberg through the archeological museum, where you can see items recovered from the palace and learn more about its history.
+Visitors exit Coudenberg through the archaeological museum, where you can see items recovered from the palace and learn more about its history.
 Read more about our visit to Coudenberg Palace.

 5. Cinquantenaire Museum